Conditional Distribution Estimation of Building Characteristics with Diffusion Models for Urban Energy Modeling: Discussion

 Overall, our evaluation focused on comparing the generated and true probability distributions in the univariate and bivariate conditional generation setting.
 While we don't extend this analysis to higher-dimensional multivariate cases, we demonstrate our model's multivariate conditional generation capabilities by simultaneously imputing up to $10$ building attributes, i.e, nearly a third of the total variables, in a real-world case study evaluation.
-Furthermore, our validation experiments with the OOD dataset show the model's strong generalization capability, which is an important advantage of our global generative modeling framework.
+Furthermore, our validation experiments with the OOD dataset show the model's strong performance in unseen geographical regions, which is an important advantage of our global generative modeling framework.
 Finally, we showcase an end-to-end application where our model generates a completed building-level dataset needed as an input to the URBANopt energy model.
 Our case study on a small residential community analyzes the simulated energy load profiles for these buildings, which closely match a curated (reference) baseline.
 This study underscores our model's potential in generating physically plausible and reliable datasets for practical use cases, showing its utility in enhancing building energy modeling workflows.
+However, it is important to note that the generated outputs represent statistically realistic samples from a conditional probability distribution, and not the exact true values of a specific physical building.
+Notably, our two-stage workflow: using generative modeling for filling in data gaps, followed by physics-based simulation offers additional advantages in terms of preserving physical interpretability and enabling the exploration of retrofit analyses and strategies.
 Future work can involve expanding case studies to more complex and larger communities.